ZivMalka/HowToWinAnOscar/Report.md

 ### Cross-Validation

-I was still not sure whether our calculation of the accuracy was correct, and that is precisely the accuracy of the algorithm.
-Therefore, we estimate the performance of the decision tree model using cross-validation.
+To double check the calculation of the algorithm's accuracy, i used  cross-validation to estimate the performance of the decision tree model.
 Here are the results:

 ![alt text](WebApplication1/Images/g5.JPG)

-You can see the results are no different from previous results.
+See that the results are no different.